Sunday, July 4, 2010

 In contrast, Shockley's does live up to the hype.
 At least the third crux pitch does.
 The first two pitches are easy throwaways.
 But the last pitch, which ascends through the improbable ceiling, then moves up a left facing corner to another crux at a small overhang, is worth all the accolades.
 This is another 5.6 that, despite appearances, is a great climb for newish 5.6 leaders, since there are three pins right below the crux crack, and you can put a perfect #2 Camalot into that crack and feel completely secure that if you blow the ceiling you won't be falling far.
 Once you're past the ceiling, you can bask in the glow of your accomplishment while you cruise up to the second crux, and then you have to focus again (think layback) to finish it off.
 This final pitch alone makes Shockley's Ceiling a worthwhile adventure but you can make it even better.
 If you do Strictly From Nowhere (5.7) up to the chains for your first pitch, then diagonal up right for an easy, short second pitch to the belay below the ceiling, and then finish on Shockley's, you've done one of the very best moderate climbs at the Gunks, regardless of grade.

 Madame G's is, in my opinion, the best overall 5.6 at the Gunks.
 The first pitch is easy (5.4) and short; it really isn't the attraction, and if you're up to leading 5.8, the first pitch of Columbia just to the left is a wonderful way to get up to the ledge where the real business of Madame G's starts.
-And once the business starts, you'll find you're in for a real treat.
+Once the business starts, you'll find you're in for a real treat.
 Pitches two and three are both relentlessly steep, with great holds.
 I like to combine these two pitches and ignore the hanging belay in the middle, but beware of drag on this wandering route.
 The pumpiness increases as you get towards the top and you do not want to have to struggle to pull up your rope as you get close to the anchors.
-So long as you watch the drag, this route is a joy the whole way; I call it the best because it offers such consistent high-quality steep climbing.
+So long as you watch the drag, this route is a joy the whole way; I call it the best because it offers such consistent, high-quality steep climbing.
+This kind of juggy fun is what the Gunks is all about.

 THE OTHER BESTS